Google rank does not predict AI citation. Query intent does. If you take one thing from this guide, let it be that.

 6. Platform-specific optimization

-For a comprehensive audit against these factors, see our AI SEO Audit service.
+For a comprehensive audit against these factors, see our AI SEO Audit service or browse our AI SEO agency guide for help choosing a partner.

 ❓ FREQUENTLY ASKED QUESTIONS